 AMERICAN LEGION RIDERS

-Several yearss ago on January 29th 2012 a new member of the American Legion family joined our post.
+Several years ago on January 29, 2012 a new member of the American Legion family joined our post.
 We are the American Legion Riders Chapter 238.
-Our 1st Director, was Jim Burgess who is well known to the American Legion Family of Members and with his assistance we were able to get things done in record time.
+Our 1st Director was Jim Burgess who was well known to the American Legion Family of Members and with his assistance we were able to get things done in record time.
 With members from the Legion, Auxiliary, and Sons we submitted our Bylaws.
-And, with their were approval, we received our charter with 19 charter members on March 28th 2012.
+And, with their approval, we received our charter with 19 charter members on March 28, 2012.
 Since that date it has been proudly posted in our meeting hall with those of our "parent" organizations.

 And speaking of food: Are you ready for some Football?
-Post 238 has the NFL Ticket and the Riders sponsor "tailgate themed" food from 2 to 4(ish) for $5.00 (with chips and a pickle).
+Post 238 has the NFL Ticket and the Riders sponsor "tailgate themed" food from 2 to 4(ish) for $5.00 (with chips and a pickle) on Sundays during the regular season.
 We never know what the donors will bring in.
-Green Bay- Brats & Sauerkraut, Bears-Chicago shaved Beef, Bills-Buffalo Wings, you get the idea.
-Stop in for one of Joe's famous Bloody Mary's and cjow down while you cheer your favorite team on.
+Green Bay - Brats & Sauerkraut, Bears - Chicago shaved Beef, Bills - Buffalo Wings, you get the idea.
+Stop in for one of Joe's famous Bloody Mary's and chow down while you cheer your favorite team on.

 American Legion Riders Chapter 238